-You are able to camp anywhere on the property and there are some lovely creek and river campsites.
+There are designated camping sites on the river and creek.
 Depending on where you camp, you may also get mobile reception.

 Yes there are areas suitable for both.
 There are limited powered sites available, please request this when you make a booking.
 Camping on the river requires a 4WD/good vehicle clearance, however there are sites on Reddestone Creek that are accessible for a 2WD.
 River camping does not have power/connectable water.